Dynamic Ecological System Measures

 \section{Conclusions}

-In the present manuscript, we systematically introduced multiple dynamic measures and indices of matrix, vector, and scalar types for the dynamic analysis of nonlinear ecological systems.
-These measures and indices for the \texttt{diact} effects, utilities, exposures, and residence times, as well as the corresponding system efficiencies, stress, and resilience are novel mathematical system analysis tools that serve as quantitative ecological indicators.
-A mathematical technique for the characterization and classification of main interspecific interaction types and the determination of their strength within food webs is also developed based on the \texttt{diact} effect and utility measures.
+In the present manuscript, we systematically introduced multiple dynamic measures and indices of matrix, vector, and scalar types for the dynamic analysis of nonlinear compartmental systems in the context of ecology based on the system decomposition theory.
+These measures and indices for the \texttt{diact} effects, utilities, exposures, and residence times, as well as the corresponding system efficiencies, stress, resilience, and resistance are novel mathematical system analysis tools that serve as quantitative ecological indicators.
+A mathematical technique for the quantitative characterization and classification of main interspecific interaction types and the determination of their strength within food webs is also developed based on the \texttt{diact} effects and utilities.

 The proposed dynamic system measures and indices extract detailed information about ecosystems' characteristics, functions, and behaviors.
-These measures and indices monitor the flow distribution and storage organization, quantify the effect and utility of one compartment directly or indirectly on another, identify the system efficiency and stress, measure the compartmental exposure to system flows, determine the residence time and compartmental activity levels, and ascertain the restoration time and resilience in the case of disturbances.
+These measures and indices monitor the flow distribution and storage organization, quantify the \texttt{diact} effects and utilities of one compartment directly or indirectly on another, identify the system efficiencies and stress, measure the compartmental exposures to system flows, determine the residence times and compartmental activity levels, and ascertain the system resilience and resistance in the case of disturbances.
 Therefore, they may prove useful also for environmental assessment and management.
 Several case studies from ecosystem ecology are presented to demonstrate the efficiency and wide applicability of the proposed measures and indices.

-The proposed dynamic methodology enhances the strength and extends the applicability of the state-of-the-art techniques and provides significant advancements in theory, methodology, and practicality.
+The proposed dynamic methodology for the analysis of nonlinear ecosystems enhances the strength and extends the applicability of the state-of-the-art techniques and provides significant advancements in theory, methodology, and practicality.
 It serves, therefore, as a quantitative platform for testing empirical hypotheses, ecological inferences, and, potentially, theoretical developments.
 We consider that the proposed methodology brings a novel complex system theory to the service of urgent and challenging environmental problems of the day and has the potential to lead the way to a more formalistic ecological science.